How to make a DIY Aloe vera cream | 3 ingredients recipe (zero waste beauty)

 You can find this in a glass jar here, and this will last you several batches of cream as you need just a little for this recipe.

-Check the little table below for inspiration or come to my zero waste bathroom workshop to learn more about oil properties and which one works best for you!
+Check the little table below for inspiration to learn more about oil properties and which one works best for you!

 How long will it take me?